kilcorse-michael/Full-Stack-Courses/README.md

  and run
  ```
 :api $ npm install
+:api $ npm run seed
 :api $ npm start
  ```
+ This will:
+ * Install the dev dependencies
+ * Seed the database with initial data
+ * Start the API on a local server

  Open another terminal and navigate to the client directory:
  ```
 $ cd/client